Bio

 Works For Organ

-Prelude on Slane (2021) - 3' 30" - A soft liturgical prelude or a interlude based on a popular Irish hymn tune.
+Prelude on Slane (2021) - 3' 30" - A soft liturgical prelude or an interlude based on a popular Irish hymn tune.
+Published in 10 Pieces, Vol. 1

 Sortie Solennelle (2021) - 3' 40" - Somewhat march-like, with energetic flourishes and a fughetta in the middle.